SSWConsulting/SSW.Rules.Content/rules/conduct-a-test-please-internally-and-then-with-the-client/rule.md

 5. [Triage](/do-you-send-sprint-forecast-and-sprint-review-retro-emails-to-the-client) emails as they come in for completion in this release, or a later release.
 6. Don't change testers in the middle of a release.
 It is just sneaky to get a test failed from a tester and then try again by using another tester :-)
 7. Make sure that the testers know which build they are testing.
 The developers may be 3 builds ahead of the testers, but they need to complete a test run on an individual build to make sure that bugs are fixed and that there are no regressions.\
+\
 **Note:** Having a good branching strategy makes this easy as you can run an Internal and External "Test Please" on your DEV branch before allowing the code to be committed to Main/Trunk.
 This protects your Main/Trunk branch from contamination by code that does not work.
 8. Randomly have the manager do a "Test Please" as well.
 They give a pass or fail on the job the testers did.
 9. When you receive a "Test Please Succeeded" from both testers (and never before), prepare a "Test Please" for the client.
 (If you are requested to issue an untested release to a client, clearly state "Has not passed internal testing" in the email.)

 ### Tester responsibilities

-1. Confirm you are a tester - if the developer did not name you, make sure they correct themselves and resend the 'test please' email.
+1. Confirm you are a tester - if the developer did not name you, make sure they correct themselves and resend the "test please" email.
 2. Ensure you are working on the Standard Operating Environment specific to the client and using the right browser for web apps.
 3. Use
       [Team Viewer](http://www.ssw.com.au/ssw/Standards/DeveloperGeneral/networkTools.aspx#TeamViewer) if you aren't available locally.